 - Continued improvement thereafter

-- Restored oral tolerance within 3 to 6 months (meaning foods that once caused problems can now be eaten without provoking symptoms).
+- Restored oral tolerance within 3-6 months (meaning foods that once caused problems can now be eaten without provoking symptoms).

 My Experience Working with the MRT/LEAP Test

-We were ecstatic when he went from limping around, being too sore to run, rough-house with the kids, or play basketball to having an 80-90% improvement in his psoriatic joint pain within just a few weeks.
-We also saw some great “side benefits” like improved energy, improved psoriasis rashes, reduced migraines, and the disappearance of severe acid reflux that made it difficult to swallow his food.
+We were ecstatic when he went from limping around, being too sore to run, rough-house with the kids, or play basketball… to having an 80-90% improvement in his psoriatic joint pain within just a few weeks!
+We also saw some great “side benefits” such as improved energy, improved psoriasis rashes, reduced migraines, and the disappearance of severe acid reflux that made it difficult to swallow his food.

 A Note for Fellow Dietitians